 Rosa and Murray Bell’s title deed does not include a T-mark on the dividing boundary.

-This original conveyancing title deed was supplied by Rosa and Murray Bell during the boundary dispute protocol (BDP).
+This original conveyancing title deed (number 72) was supplied by Rosa and Murray Bell during the boundary dispute protocol (BDP).

 Property layout for No. 72 with dimensions and boundary highlighted for clarity.